Lamech (father of Noah): Biblical genealogy

 Genesis 5:28–31 records that Lamech was 182 (according to the Masoretic Text; 188 according to the Septuagint) years old at the birth of Noah and lived for another 595 years, attaining an age at death of 777 years, five years before the Flood in the Masoretic chronology.
 With such numbers in this genealogical account, Adam would still have been alive for about the first 56 years of Lamech's life.

+In Islam

+In Islam, Lāmik (Arabic: لامك) is also mentioned in Islam in the various collections of tales of the prophets who preceded Muhammad, which mentions him in an identical manner.
+He is the father of the islamic prophet Nuh.